j-parreira/jparreira/README.md

 - 👋 Hi, I’m @JPSParreira.
-- 👀 I’m interested in Software Engineering, Data Science, Machine Learning and AI.
+- 💞️ I’m interested in Operating Systems, Software Engineering, Data Science, Machine Learning and AI.
 - 🌱 I’m currently enrolled in a bachelor's degree in Computer Science, and plan to follow up with a master's in Data Science.
-- 💞️ I’m willing to collaborate on open source projects.
+- 👀 I’m willing to collaborate on open source projects.
 - 📫 joao_parreira@mail.telepac.pt

 <!---